SystemsApproach/private5g/arch.rst

    different usage scenarios; it’s a matter of economics.
 But now we have options we didn’t have before.

+   A concluding section will introduce cross-cutting issues: slicing and security.

 This chapter identifies the main architectural components of mobile cellular networks.
 It includes components that are common to both 4G and 5G, which establishes a foundation for understanding the advanced